 Privacy and Retention Policy

-This policy is applicable to all areas processing personal records containing personal data at Hillyer McKeown LLP.
+This policy is applicable to all areas processing personal records containing personal data at Hillyer McKeown LLP and the HM Group.

 Any questions or requests surrounding this policy should be directed to Mr Paul Beckett, who can be reached by emailing [email protected]